 Never had I felt so alone.
 Yet never had I felt so determined.
 My child shouldn’t have been ignored, and I was resolute that no other child like Robert would be.
 Twelve years later, “look at him” became Look At Us, a 501(c)(3) organization singularly focused on the physical and emotional well being of children and young adults with craniofacial disorders due to birth anomaly or injury.

-Since Robert’s birth, Jennifer and I have been steadfast in our quest to provide him with the best medical care available and to raise our son as a completely normal child, which he is.
-To date, Robert – who’s an otherwise healthy, happy and active 6th grader – has endured nine reconstructive surgeries, and our journey has led us to discover the world’s top medical professionals and ancillary providers, to learn all about hearing aids, and to understand the psychological impact that craniofacial issues invariably have on an affected kid and his or her family.
+Since Robert’s birth, I have been steadfast in my quest to provide him with the best medical care available and to raise him as a completely normal child, which he is.
+To date, Robert – who’s an otherwise healthy, happy and active 6th grader – has endured nine reconstructive surgeries, and the journey has led me to discover the world’s top medical professionals and ancillary providers, to learn all about hearing aids, and to understand the psychological impact that craniofacial issues invariably have on an affected kid and his or her family.

 Best of all, Look At Us is a hub of inspiration, empowerment and hope.
 We let boys and girls – just like Robert – know that they too will live normal and productive lives.
 And for their families, Look At Us is a welcomed source of faith that – in most every case – everything will be alright.
 That’s something I wish that OB/GYN had the courage to look up and explain to me so many years ago.